What is a 4xx status code?

 414 request URI Too Long

-The 414 Request-URI Too Long error occurs when the length of the client's request URI (Uniform Resource Identifier) is too long for the server to process.
+It occurs when the length of the client's request URI (Uniform Resource Identifier) is too long for the server to process.
 This can happen due to several reasons:

-The length of the URI increases during the development process, as the developer adds more parameters or segments to the URI.
+The length of the URI increases during the development process as the developer adds more parameters or segments to the URI.

 The website is being targeted by attackers who attempt to exploit vulnerabilities or cause a denial of service by sending extremely long URIs.